adobe/aem-guides-wknd/README.md

 The main parts of the project are:

 * **core**: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* **ui.apps**: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
+* **ui.apps**: contains the /apps (and /etc) parts of the project, ie JS & CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
-* **ui.content**: contains sample content using the components from the ui.apps
+* **ui.content**: contains mutable content (not /apps) that is integral to the running of the WKND site.
+This include template types, templates, policies and base-line organization page and asset structures.
+* **ui.content.sample**: WKND is often used as a pre-built reference site for demos and training; making it useful to have a full sample site with content and assets.
+HOWEVER the storage of authored content (pages, assets) in git is rare and not recommended for real-world implementations.
 * **ui.tests**: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
 * **ui.launcher**: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
 * **dispatcher**: contains dispatcher configurations for AEM as a Cloud Service
 * **repository-structure**:  Empty package that defines the structure of the Adobe Experience Manager repository the Code packages in this project deploy into.
-* **samplecontent**: WKND is often used as a pre-built reference site for demos and training; making it useful to have a full sample site with content and assets.
-HOWEVER the storage of authored content (pages, assets) in git is rare and not recommended for real-world implementations.
 * **all**: An empty module that embeds the above sub-modules and any vendor dependencies into a single deployable package.

 ## How to build